-either by words spoken or written, or it may be inferred from the conduct of the parties
+either by words spoken or written, or it may be inferred from the conduct of the parties when put in course of transmission to the Proposer when it comes to the knowledge of the Proposer

-Case Laws Facts of the case Decision Lilly White Vs. Mannuswamy Plaintiff delivered some clothes to drycleaner for which she received a laundry receipt containing a condition that in case of loss, customer would be entitled to claim 15% of the market price of value of the article, Plaintiff lost her new saree. drycleaner.
-The receipt carries
+Case Laws Facts of the case Decision Lilly White Vs. Mannuswamy Plaintiff delivered some clothes to drycleaner for which she received a laundry receipt containing a condition that in case of loss, customer would be entitled to claim 15% of the market price of value of the article, Plaintiff lost her new saree.